Knowledgeable Guidance In Matters Of Child Support And Spousal Maintenance

-Child support and maintenance are often some of the most highly contested matters in a divorce or break-up.
+Child support and maintenance are often some of the most highly contested matters in a divorce or breakup.
 Whatever your situation, it is important to explore your options and determine what you are entitled to receive or what you are being asked to pay.

-Whether you had your child in or out of wedlock, if you are no longer with the other parent you may be entitled to support for the care of your minor children, or you may be obligated to pay.
-Child support is based on a state statutory formula that takes into account several factors including:
+Whether you had your child in or out of wedlock, if you are no longer with the other parent, you may be entitled to support for the care of your minor children, or you may be obligated to pay.
+Child support is based on a state statutory formula that takes into account several factors, including:

 - The earning capacity of each parent

 - The time the child or children spend with each parent

 Alternative dispute resolution (ADR) methods such as collaborative law allow couples to deviate from the guidelines if they have reasonable reasons to do so.

 Depending on the circumstances surrounding a divorce, one spouse may seek spousal support or maintenance from the other.
 The actual amount that a person is entitled to receive is based on state guidelines that take into account a variety of factors including:

 - The standard of living during the marriage

 No matter which side of the equation you are on, I will work tirelessly to ensure that the support award is fair and sustainable for both parties.

 Types Of Maintenance (Formerly Called Alimony)